 How do I apply for Post-Completion OPT?

-1) Attend an employment workshop held twice a week by the ISSS office.
+1) Attend an employment workshop.
 Application forms will be handed out at the workshop.

 2) Submit the required documents to ISSS.